altanyuce/qa-assignment-tests/README.md

-# QA Assignment – User Management API
+# User Management API - QA Testing Project

 ## About this Project
 This repository was created as part of a **QA case study** for a User Management API.